ulises-jimenez07/kube_micro_service_model/README.md

 ### Running with Docker Compose

-1. Create Dockerfiles for each service as shown in the guide.
+1. Create Dockerfiles for each service.

 2. Create a docker-compose.yml file:
    ```yaml